 These limits mean your health fund will only cover up to the stated limit, and you will have to contribute the rest.

-Here are some examples of claim limits for dental cover:
+Here are some examples of claim limits for dental cover.
+Always check your policy documents to confirm your cover.

 Some extras policies will impose lifetime limits on dental cover for particularly costly treatments; for example, you can only claim a certain amount on a dental insurance product for orthodontics for the entirety of your lifetime.